Kuly14/cvm/documentation/src/crates/interpreter/instruction_result.md

 -  `InstructionResult` Enum

     The `InstructionResult` enum categorizes the different types of results that can arise from executing an EVM instruction.
 This enumeration uses the `#[repr(u8)]` attribute, meaning its variants have an explicit storage representation of an 8-bit unsigned integer.
-The different instruction results represent outcomes such as successful continuation, stop, return, self-destruction, reversion, deep call, out of funds, out of gas, and various error conditions.
+The different instruction results represent outcomes such as successful continuation, stop, return, self-destruction, reversion, deep call, out of funds, out of energy, and various error conditions.

 - `SuccessOrHalt` Enum